 Location: Global (wherever mollusks are found) but are naturally rare

-Pearls have a long and rich history of giving people an extra touch of class.
+Pearls, a stone for prosperity, have a long and rich history of giving people an extra touch of class.
 In recent times they have become more accessible, allowing many to work with and admire them.
-Natural pearls will remain as some of the most beautiful and expensive, however.
-Any pearl however is useful for a spiritual journey, bringing calm and soothing energies.
+Natural pearls will remain some of the most beautiful and expensive.
+However, due to the unique properties of pearls, this gemstone can be useful for a spiritual journey, bringing calm and soothing energies.